aguerrero31/SchemaScan/README.md

 WORK IN PROGRESS, not yet functional

- An Electronics Schematic (.pdf) parser written primarily in C++.
+ An Electronics Schematic (.pdf) searcher written primarily in C++.
 Contains a library (SchemaScanLib), a Console Application (SchemaScanConsole), and a GUI Application (SchemaScan, not yet implemented).
 This was created to aid in searching electronics schematics for specific parts (or whatever you want, really).

  Features:
  - Scanning and parsing of Electronics Schematics (.pdf files)